d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 As we can see, changing the mean corresponds to a shift along the $x$-axis, and increasing the variance spreads the distribution out, lowering its peak.

-One way to motivate linear regression with the mean squared error loss function (or simply square loss) is to formally assume that observations arise from noisy observations, where the noise is normally distributed as follows:
+One way to motivate linear regression with the mean squared error loss function (or simply squared loss) is to formally assume that observations arise from noisy observations, where the noise is normally distributed as follows: